w3c/wai-curricula/content/designer/images-and-graphics.md

 * explain how images affect processing of information, content identification, and understanding of functionality by people with disabilities
 * identify and describe different uses of images, including for informative, functional, and decorative purposes
 * provide appropriate text alternatives for graphical components included in the design phase, such as logos, links, and menu items
-* design user interfaces with alternative methods to verify human interaction
+* design user interfaces with alternative systems to verify captcha and other methods to verify human interaction
 * provide images with appropriate contrast ratios and ensure images  resize as required
 * identify related requirements for developers to code images and text alternatives appropriately
 * identify related requirements for content authors to provide appropriate text alternatives for images included in the authoring phase